Sangihe scops owl: Diet

 Their diet consists of eating large insects, earthworms, small reptiles, mammals and birds.

-Threats and Population
+Threats and population

 These birds do not have any danger that can threaten their population dramatically, but they still have minor threats.
 These threats consist of destruction of primary forest taking away their habitats.
-Along with that, these birds also have threats from larger species hunting the Sangihe Scops Owls.
-They are not globally threatened, and observations show that species readily tolerate human-altered habitats.
+Along with that, these birds also have threats from larger species hunting them.
+They are not globally threatened, and observations show that the species readily tolerates human-altered habitats.
 However, there will always be environmental dangers such as deforestation and natural disasters.
-Their population ranges somewhere in between 10,000-25000 and has been confirmed to be sustained.
+Their population ranges somewhere in between 10,000-25,000 and has been confirmed to be sustained.
 These birds appear widespread and relatively common within the single-island range of the Sangihe Islands.

 Habitat

 These birds are exclusive to the islands of Sangihe, mainly in North Sangihe in Southeast Asia next to Indonesia.
 They favor forests and mixed plantations.
 It is common and widespread on the island.
 They commonly reside in agricultural areas with trees up to 1150 feet and bushes.